catalyzeio/stratum-docs/guides/openvpn-client-setup.md

 # Windows OpenVPN Clients

 Datica recommends using the OpenVPN GUI bundled with the Windows OpenVPN installer.
-You can donwload it [here](https://openvpn.net/index.php/open-source/downloads.html).
+You can download it [here](https://openvpn.net/index.php/open-source/downloads.html).

 The README for the OpenVPN GUI is located [here](https://github.com/OpenVPN/openvpn-gui/).
 Follow the instruction in the README to add the Datica provided configuration file to the appropriate folder.